top of page

 • How do I craft generalizations in mathematics?

-• How do I plan units of work for a concept-based mathematics curriculum?
+• How might we design units of inquiry for a concept-based mathematics curriculum?

-• How do I captivate and engage students?
+• How might we captivate and engage students?
 Practical strategies for the classroom?

-• How do I integrate technology to foster conceptual understanding?
+• How might we integrate technology to foster deep conceptual understanding?

 Concept-Based Mathematics: